greenw0lf/greenw0lf.github.io/content/projects.md

 The model which performed the best in the benchmarks is Whisper large-v2 with Voice Activity Detection (VAD).
 Additionally, the implementation of Whisper used for the tool is [faster-whisper](https://github.com/SYSTRAN/faster-whisper). **The benchmark results** can be found in the **project below**.

+All the scripts and files used during benchmarking can be found in 2 repositories:
+- Code related to benchmarking various state-of-the-art ASR models: https://github.com/greenw0lf/OH-SMArt/
+- Code related to benchmarking various Whisper implementations: https://github.com/greenw0lf/whisper-benchmark

 The resulting tool can be found here: https://github.com/beeldengeluid/whisper-asr-worker.

 ### Dutch Open Speech Recognition Benchmark (DOSRB)